sounakkar/rtl8188fu/README.md

-For Kernel 4.15.x ~ 5.3.x (Linux Mint or Ubuntu Derivatives)
+For Kernel 4.15.x ~ 5.4.x (Linux Mint or Ubuntu or All Debian Derivatives) tested on debian 10 buster with signed kernel 5.4.x & kernel 4.19.x
 ------------------

 ## How to install